-Aaron was a founding director of the Center for Congregations, and architect and director of the Congregational Resource Guide.
-As a trans-denominational rabbi, his focus is helping congregations, nonprofits, and socially minded businesses implement high availability strategic plans.
-Aaron is currently leading the Greater Indianapolis Multifaith Alliance, Inc. (GIMA), organizers of the religious community to advocate for affordable housing and ending of the evictions crisis in Indianapolis.
+Aaron is the Executive Director and President of the Greater Indianapolis Multifaith Alliance, Inc. (GIMA), organizers of the religious community to advocate for affordable housing and ending of the evictions crisis in Indianapolis.
 Aaron served as Interim Executive Director for the Indianapolis Jewish Community Relations Council (JCRC).
 Aaron was a founding director of the Center for Congregations, and architect and director of the Congregational Resource Guide.
 Aaron is also the President of the Synagogue Studies Institute, collecting and interpreting data about synagogues for the American congregational landscape.

 Aaron is an experienced leader and strategic planner in IT, nonprofit management, and digital marketing, as well as a consultant, published author, and seasoned public speaker.

 Executive Director, Greater Indianapolis Multifaith Alliance (GIMA), 2022

 Nonprofit startup working to organize the faith community of Greater Indianapolis towards housing advocacy.